Welding Accidents

 What can I do to prevent welding accidents?

 In order to prevent welding accidents, it is important that you take all of the recommended safety precautions.
-This includes wearing eye protection and preferably a full face shield if one is available.
-Wearing very thick gloves is also a good idea as is keeping the torch pointed away from you at all times.
+This includes wearing eye protection and a full face shield if one is available.
+Wearing very thick gloves is also a good idea, as is keeping the torch pointed away from you at all times.
 Additionally, when you are actually performing the welding, keep the angle such that there are as few errant emissions from the torch as possible.
+Make sure your employer has all of the safety equipment needed for welding, and check to make sure it is all in working order and up to code or standard.
+If it is not, report it to your employer as soon as possible, and do not do any welding until the problem is resolved.

 What should I do if I am involved in a welding accident?

-If you suspect that the welding accident might have been the result of negligence on the part of your employer then you should take all of the necessary steps in order to help yourself get a safer workplace environment for future projects.
+If you suspect that the welding accident might have been the result of negligence on the part of your employer, there are some necessary steps to be taken in order to secure a safer workplace environment for yourself and your coworkers on future projects.